 If you receive a larger pension than your spouse or common-law partner, it may be beneficial to transfer over a portion of your income on your tax return.
 This technique reduces your taxable income by shifting a portion to the lower-earning partner, thus reducing your overall tax burden as a retired couple or household.

-If you live apart due to a breakdown in your relationship, you cannot split your pension income.
-Additionally, if you have lived apart due to a relationship breakdown for more than 90 days throughout the year, you are not eligible for income splitting.
+- However, if you live apart due to a breakdown in your relationship, you cannot split your pension income.

 Splitting Pension Income

 - You may transfer up to 50 percent of your pension to your spouse or common-law partner.